Jugger-Copenhagen/homepage/content/en/homepage/official-brief.md

 Our club is a Folkeoplysende Forening in Københavns Kommune, and a member of DGI.
 We are headed by a board of 4 and an auditor.
 See [our official info page](official) for more info and official documents.

 ![the 2025 Jugger Copenhagen board](/images/board.jpg)

-Also possibly of interest, we are currently migrating this website [from Notion](https://juggercph.notion.site/Jugger-Copenhagen-35038b95f769404ab41dd3816813577f), where you can probably find additional secret details if you want to go hunting!